haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     import os
     import sys

-Keep your cursor on top of the `os` and press the <leader>j or :RopeGotoDefinition, Vim will open the os file from the system path and open it for you in the current Vim session as another buffer.
-Similarly we can go to definition of any python entity defined under the Rope path.
+Keep your cursor on top of the `os` and press the <leader>j or type :RopeGotoDefinition, Vim will open the os file from the system path into your the current Vim session as another buffer.
+Similarly we can go to definition of any python entity comes under the Rope path settings.

-This also required one to meet the modern IDE feature list. :)
+This plugin also required to meet the modern IDE feature list. :)

 Back to `Topics`_